TheSeanFraser/highparkcaterpillarsurvey/_pages/index2.md

 # Number of species seen to date: 255

-As far as we know, this is the only citizen science project in North America (and possibly the world) focused exclusively on documenting the caterpillars of an urban park.
-If you know of any others, please let us know.

 Founded by local naturalist Richard Aaron, the survey is currently comprised of over a dozen enthusiastic volunteers, ranging widely in age and background.
 New volunteers are always welcome — no experience necessary.
 [You can find more details here.](/volunteer/)

-For a more in-depth survey history and what makes caterpillars so fascinating, [click here](https://highparknaturecentre.com/high-park-caterpillar-survey-citizen-science-when-the-sun-goes-down/).
+For a more in-depth history of the survey and what makes caterpillars so fascinating, [click here](https://highparknaturecentre.com/high-park-caterpillar-survey-citizen-science-when-the-sun-goes-down/).

+As far as we know, this is the only citizen science project in North America (and possibly the world) focused exclusively on documenting the caterpillars of an urban park.
+If you know of any others, please let us know.

 ![Fringed Looper](/assets/images/fringed-looper.jpg)